All work and no play makes Hans a dull boy.

 Himmel is another German word that has given me trouble.
 This one has several meanings.
 It can refer to the sky, heaven or sometimes even the atmosphere.
 Whereas in English we differentiate between these meanings, in German you have to rely much more on the context.

 You can click on any word in the interactive subtitles for an instant, in-context definition.
 FluentU will also show you other videos that have the word so you can hear how it’s used in any context.
-Then you’ll get flashcards, fun quizzes and vocabulary lists to make sure you remember the words you’ve learned.
+Then you’ll get flashcards, adaptive quizzes and vocabulary lists to make sure you remember the words you’ve learned.

 6. German Nouns Follow More Rules Than English Ones